elsampsa/valkka-examples/docs/onvif.rst

 Here is an example on how to create your own class for an OnVif device service, based on the class ``OnVif``:

 .. include:: snippets/onvif_test.py_

-(the implementation of the base class ``OnVif`` is only a few lines long)
+The implementation of the base class ``OnVif`` is only a few lines long (take a look `here <https://github.com/elsampsa/valkka-onvif/blob/master/valkka/onvif/base.py#L81>`_) and it is based on Zeep.

-The things you need for (1) subclassing an OnVif service are:
+The things you need for subclassing an OnVif service are:

 - The remote control protocol is declared / visualized in the link at the first column.
 Go to ``http://www.onvif.org/ver10/device/wsdl`` to see the detailed specifications.
 - In that specification, we see that the WSDL "port" is ``DeviceBinding``.
 - Each SOAP remote control protocol comes with a certain namespace.
 This is the same as that address in the first column, so we set ``namespace`` to ``http://www.onvif.org/ver10/device/wsdl``.
 - We use a local modified version of the wsdl file.
-This can be found in the third column, i.e. set ``wsdl_file`` to ``devicemgmt.wsdl`` (these files come included in libValkka).
+This can be found in the third column, i.e. set ``wsdl_file`` to ``devicemgmt.wsdl`` (these files come included in ``valkka-onvif``).
 - Camera's local http subaddress ``sub_xaddr`` is ``device_service`` (the second column of the table)

-When you (2) instantiate the class into the ``device_service`` object, you just give the camera's local IP address and credentials
+Check out for an example subclass in `here <https://github.com/elsampsa/valkka-onvif/blob/master/valkka/onvif/base.py#L135>`_.

 Service classes
 ---------------

 You can create your own OnVif subclass as described above.

 However, we have done some of the work for you.
-Take a look at the column "Subclass" in the table, and you'll find them:
+Take a look at the column "Subclass" in the table above, and you'll find them:

 ::